 Pictured here is a reproduction Model 1895 Prussian Pickelhaube that I bought from Schipperfabrik in March 2006.
-Schipper's Web site (www.schipperfabrik.com) seems to be coming out with new many products for the Great War living historian.
+Unfortunately, Schipper was bought out by Man-the-Line.
+They still supply spiked helmets and appear to be coming out with new many products for the Great War living historian.

-Not having ordered anything from them before, it felt like a big risk to buy a helmet.
+Not having ordered anything from Schipper before, it felt like a big risk to buy a helmet.
 But after studying the photos of their reproduction helmets--I made the decision to order one.

 Upon initial inspection, I was pleased with my purchase.
 However, I tried to keep my enthusiasm in check until I could nit-pick it by comparing it directly to an original specimen.

 An original Model 1895 Prussian Guard helmet— though it bears a different helmet plate, serves as a good standard for measurement and comparison.
 An enlisted M1915 also was used for the comparison of basic shape and materials.

 Starting at the top, the reproduction's spike ("Spitze") is as heavy-duty as the original.
 The ventilation holes ("Luftlocher") on the repro spike are perfect and are the same size as the originals.
 At the base of the spike, the dome studs seem to be just slightly larger than the original studs.